Understanding Hospice Eligibility and Its Impact on Emergency Department Visits

 Hospice care plays a significant role in positively impacting and reducing frequent Emergency Department visits for patients with late-stage illnesses.
 Here are some ways hospice achieves this:

-• 24/7 Support and Education: Hospice care provides 24/7 support and education for patients and their families.
+- 24/7 Support and Education: Hospice care provides 24/7 support and education for patients and their families.
 This availability helps address concerns and manage symptoms promptly, providing reassurance and reducing the need for emergency department visits.
-Families are educated with skills that are necessary to handle medical crises at home while helping them make decisions about when to seek urgent care.
+Family caregivers are educated with skills that are necessary to handle medical crises at home while helping them make decisions about when to seek urgent care.

 The Benefits of Early Hospice Enrollment